leebyron/til/entries/contrails.md

       alt="map showing cooling and warming flight contrails" />
     <figcaption>
-      Flights departing in the morning leaving net-cooling contrails in the afternoon. — map.contrails.org
+      Early flights leaving net-cooling contrails in the afternoon
     </figcaption>
   </figure>
 </a>